For Students

 - Students

-Past Recipients The Intersociety Council for Pathology Information (ICPI) invites you to recognize outstanding students at your institution by participating in the Pathology Honor Society.* The Pathology Honor Society fosters scholarship and excellence in academic and service pathology as defined in the broadest sense: Recognizes special aptitude and interest in the discipline of pathology; Establishes […]
+Past Recipients Apply Now The Intersociety Council for Pathology Information (ICPI) invites you to be recognized as an outstanding student in pathology by participating in the Pathology Honor Society.
+The Pathology Honor Society fosters scholarship and excellence in academic and service pathology as defined in the broadest sense: Recognizes special aptitude and interest in the […]

 USCAP Pathologist in Training Award